-The London’s Design Museum, which has vacated its previous location at a former 1940s Banana Warehouse in Shad Thames, moves to its new home on Kensington High Street in West London.
-Designed, by John Pawson, the new site at the former Commonwealth Institute is just a stone’s throw from the Royal College of Art, the V&A Museum, The Science Museum and the Serpentine Galleries.
+London’s Design Museum, which has vacated its previous location at a former 1940s banana warehouse in Shad Thames, moves to its new home at Kensington High Street in west London.
+Designed, by John Pawson, the new site at the former Commonwealth Institute is just a stone’s throw away from the Royal College of Art, the V&A Museum, the Science Museum and the Serpentine Galleries.

-Pawson’s conversion of the 1960s building will triple the museum’s current exhibition spaces to almost 10,000m2, allowing the museum to accommodate the first permanent display of its collection, alongside two temporary exhibitions.
+Pawson’s conversion of the 1960s building will triple the museum’s current exhibition spaces to almost 10,000 square metres, allowing the museum to accommodate the first permanent display of its collection, alongside two temporary exhibitions.
 It is hoped the move will bring in an extra 400,000 visitors each year.

 Pawson’s plans for the £83 million transformation of the Grade II* listed building were first unveiled in 2012 and scheduled to complete in 2014.
 But the renovation of the building, which has a distinctive hyperbolic paraboloid roof that dips at its centre, has been ‘inherently problematic architecturally’ and caused its opening to be delayed by two years.
 Many of the exterior details of the former Commonwealth Institute building will be retained.

-An atrium will cut through the museum’s 10,000m2 floor plan.
+An atrium will cut through the museum’s 10,000 square metre floor plan.
 The excavation of a large double-height basement below the building will host galleries and an auditorium.
 But the largest of the museum’s galleries will be placed at ground level and used for temporary exhibitions.

 The £20-million interior fit-out by Willmott Dixon Interiors has begun in June.
-Studio Myerscough is designing the permanent display areas, while the museum’s visual identity has been overhauled by Fernando Gutiérrez Studi; lighting is devised by Concord and Cartlidge Levene are creating the signage system.
+Studio Myerscough is designing the permanent display areas, while the museum’s visual identity has been overhauled by Fernando Gutiérrez Studi.
+Lighting is being devised by Concord, and Cartlidge Levene are creating the signage system.

 The annual Designers in Residence programme will occupy the top floor of the building alongside a restaurant and members’ room.
 Also located on this floor will be the museum’s permanent exhibits, including a Vespa Clubman by Corradino d’Ascani, the Ettore Sottsass- and Perry King-designed Valentine typewriter for Olivetti, and Mikhail Kalashnikov’s AK47 assault rifle.